 In the early days of bitcoin mining, the central processing unit, or CPU, in an everyday desktop computer or laptop was powerful enough to uncover new blocks.
 Later, it was discovered that graphics processing units, or GPUs, used for gaming were more efficient at solving the hashing problem.

 These days, bitcoin miners use specialized hardware called application-specific integrated circuits, or ASICs, designed just for mining.
-These devices can cost anywhere from under $500 to around $20,000.
+These devices can cost anywhere from under $300 to $40,000 or more.
 There are even mining pools run by third parties where groups of machines work to solve the same problem, then split the profit if they manage to mine a new block.

 All of this means that a single miner has little chance to successfully mine a block.
 Without specialized hardware, their chances are even lower.
 Thus, without the most up-to-date ASIC, one cannot hope to recoup the money they spend on their mining rig — or on the electricity used to power it.
 Realistically, joining a mining pool with one of these machines gives you the best chance of success these days.